arzvi/arzvi.github.com/_posts/2012-01-09-Performance-tuning-:-Part-1.md

 1. data
 2. requirement
 3. SLA
-4. factors that 'might' influence your code's throughput
+4. factors that 'might' influence your codes throughput

 To give a brief idea on what the above are :